arthursw/launcher/specs.md

 auto_update: true                                                        # Whether to auto-update if a new version is available on github or gitlab
 configuration: pyproject.toml                                            # The configuration file to look for the dependencies.
 Can be a pyproject.toml, pixi.toml, environment.yml or requirements.txt file.
 install: run.sh                                                          # The install script with additional install commands
-timeout: 3                                                               # The time before opening the GUI which displays what's happening
+gui_timeout: 3                                                           # The time (in seconds) before opening the GUI which displays what's happening
+init_message: "Initialized"                                              # The message confirming the app is initialized (so the app is installed properly)
+init_timeout: 30                                                         # The time (in seconds) before throwing an "Install error" when waiting the init message
 proxy_servers:                                                           # The proxy settings to use if behind a proxy (undefined by default, and set by the user if necessary)
   http: http://username:password@corp.com:8080
   https: https://username:password@corp.com:8080